nre-learning/proposals/antidote-v1.0/MP5-selfmedicate-2-0.md

 > **WARNING What follows below is very temporary**.
 These are very rough notes taken over a long period of time from a variety of sources.
 I'm pushing it raw so that I can stop holding these scratchpads on my computer.
 Please do not view anything below as particularly accurate, or even needing to be done.
 This will get re-organized very soon.

+- Web UI that includes wizards for building images, as well as lessons (which can use the available created images).
+This would result in a PR, auth'd with github
+- Workflows in stackstorm for standing up a preview site.
+Could optionally trigger on PR creation, or even W
+- Image build workflows that integrate with MP3

 In this project we'll add a lot of useful tooling on top of selfmedicate to make it even easier to develop lessons.
 Roughly this will include

 - Lesson building and editing in the browser